Skip to Main Content

 • Peace of mind: Knowing that your interest rate won’t change over time can help you navigate times of economic difficulty with more certainty.

-• Simple for first-time homebuyers: The homebuying process can be complicated enough and a fixed-rate mortgage can help you simplify the process by ensuring your rate is locked in.
+• Simple for first-time homebuyers: The homebuying process can be complicated enough, and a fixed-rate mortgage can help you simplify the process by ensuring your rate is locked in.

 Cons

-• Higher initial interest than ARMs: Although fixed-rate mortgages provide consistency, they do come with higher rates when compared to initial rates offered by ARMs.
+• Higher initial interest than ARMs: Although fixed-rate mortgages provide consistency, they do come with higher rates when compared to the initial rates offered by ARMs.

 • You’ll need to refinance for a lower rate: Even if market rates drop significantly, you won’t be able to take advantage of lower rates with a fixed rate unless you're willing to refinance.